Needle Phobia in Children and Youth

 But if the fear is so great that it stops that person from getting needles, then it may be a condition known as ‘needle phobia'.

-According to the DSM-IV (Diagnostic Statistical Manual of Mental Disorders), a tool used by professionals for diagnosis, needle phobia is a type of specific phobia.
+According to the DSM-5 (Diagnostic Statistical Manual of Mental Disorders), a tool used by professionals for diagnosis, needle phobia is a type of specific phobia.
 Its main features include:

-- Marked and persistent fear that is excessive or unreasonable, cued by the presence or anticipation of needles.
+- Marked and persistent fear of needles that is excessive or unreasonable, cued by the presence or anticipation of needles.

 - Exposure to needles almost invariably provokes immediate anxiety.